RBrooksDK/ALI1_25/03_Determinants/README.md

 2. $\left|\begin{array}{rrr}2 & -6 & 4 \\ 3 & 5 & -2 \\ 1 & 6 & 3\end{array}\right|=2\left|\begin{array}{rrr}1 & -3 & 2 \\ 3 & 5 & -2 \\ 1 & 6 & 3\end{array}\right|$

 ??? answer "&nbsp;"
+    1. Rows 1 and 2 are interchanged, so the determinant changes sign (Theorem 3b.).
+    2. The constant 2 may be factored out of the Row 1 (Theorem 3c.).

 **Exercise 5** (3.2.15-3.2.20)